MitchellZahn/MitchellZahn/README.md

 ### Hello, what has been the highlight of your day?

 I'm Mitchell.
-I am currently studying computer science with a major in software development.
+I'm currently studying computer science with a major in software development.

 ---